Evexi/Evexi/readme.md

 }
 `````

-To use these simply create a named function within the script of the loaded content.
-Please note the content gets loaded
+To use this feature create a named function within the script of the loaded content.

-in the background before the content starts to play.
-This ensures the content is ready and loaded before it is displayed.
+NOTE: It is important to note that content is pre-loaded in the background prior to being played.
-If you wish to display a picture in picture feed or trigger animations this should be done within the 'playing' function.
+When using picture in picture or animation triggers it must be done within the ‘playing’ function.
-please have a look [here](examples/pip.html) for an example of lifecycle events.
+For further information click [here](examples/pip.html) for an example of lifecycle events.

 ````typescript
 export type MediaType = 'WEB' | 'INTERACTIVE' | 'IMAGE' | 'VIDEO' | 'ZIP' | 'PIP'